adobe/aepsdk-messaging-ios/Documentation/sources/push_notification/display-rich-push-notification.md

 # Display rich push notifications

-You must use Notification Service app extension to download images or other media attachments for the notification before displaying it on user's iOS device.
+You must use a Notification Service app extension to download images or other media attachments for the notification before displaying it on user's iOS device.

 Follow Apple's documentation to [Add a Notification Service app extension to your project](https://developer.apple.com/documentation/usernotifications/modifying_content_in_newly_delivered_notifications#2942063).